danihelis/algorithms/structure/set.md

 Let $V=(v_0, \ldots, v_{n-1})$ be a vector with $n$ elements.
 We use a fixed-size vector to indicate the set of each element $v_i \in V$.
-Instead of using a unique identifier for set $S \subseteq V$, we identify $S$ by the index of any of its contained elements $v \in S$.
-Exactly one element of $S$ will use its own index to indicate $S$, so let it be called the head of set $S$.
+Instead of using a unique identifier for set $S \subseteq V$, we identify $S$ by the index of any of its contained elements $v \in S$, as long as only one element of $S$ uses its own index to indicate $S$.
+Let this element that points to itself be called the head of the set.
 When we retrieve the set of an element, we update its reference so that it points to the head of the set.
-To join two sets, we make the head of one set point to the head of the other.
-These operations are quite efficient, and run in
+When we join two sets, we make the head of one set point to the head of the other.
+These operations are quite efficient, and run in $o(\log{n})$.
-$o(\log{n})$.

 ```c
 const int MAX_SIZE = 10000;